Luxury box: Club seating

 Club seating, club-level seating, or premium seating is a special section of seating in modern sports stadiums and arenas.
 These may be known by different terms, such as "Legends Suite seats" at Yankee Stadium or "Platinum Club" at Scotiabank Arena.
 Club-level seating is open to the elements, as opposed to the entirely enclosed luxury boxes, which gives more of an outdoor impression at roofless and open-roof stadiums and arenas.
 Club-level seating is typically considered a more exclusive class of seating than elsewhere in the venue, other than the luxury boxes.

 Club-level seating can either be sold as individual tickets, or marketed on a contract basis (similar to luxury suites) to allow for maximum profit on the part of the venue.
-This gives club seats more flexibility for individuals and small companies, while luxury boxes can typically only be leased by large corporations willing to pay around $500,000 USD or higher a year.
+This gives club seats more flexibility for individuals and small companies, while luxury boxes can typically only be leased by large corporations willing to pay around US$500,000 or higher a year.
 Like luxury suites, club seating generates much higher revenues than regular seating.

 While luxury boxes and personal seat licenses have been around since the 1960s, club-level seating is a recent innovation of the 1990s.
 The mid-stage is the optimal placement for luxury boxes in order to give them good sightlines to make them attractive for lessees, however only a limited number of luxury boxes can be placed there, as adding too many mid-level boxes will reduce seating capacity and degrade the viewing experience for other parts of the venue.
 For the area/stadium designer, club-level seating can be implemented in the middle tier at lower cost and less space than having all luxury boxes.